razrinn/depwalker/README.md

 - **Pre-commit Review**: See the scope of impact before committing changes
 - **Test Planning**: Identify which parts need testing after modifications
 - **Refactoring Safety**: Verify dependencies when refactoring shared code
-- **Code Review**: Share impact analysis as Markdown or interactive HTML with your team
+- **Code Review**: Share impact analysis as Markdown or HTML with your team

 ## 🧠 How It Works